 Look, real estate agents will push back.
 They always do.
 But if you're prepared, these objections are easy to overcome:

-"I get enough business from referrals"
+"I get all my business from referrals"

 SITUATION